Weighted Average Calculator

 What is the difference between a simple average and a weighted average?

-What does 'Normalize Weights' do?
+What does 'Normalize Weights In Output' mean?

 API Documentation